-I. The Reexamination Committee, after the presentation of oral and/or written testimony, must determine whether the appellant program has demonstrated either of the following:

-- a.
-That the Commissioners failed to follow published policies and/or procedures and that this failure was significant in leading to the Commissioners' decision; or - b.
-That the Commissioners' decision was arbitrary, that is, was unreasonable and not based on, or consistent with, the published Advanced Practice Provider Standards and Criteria or published policies and/or procedures. - 2.
+- 1. The Reexamination Committee, after the presentation of oral and/or written testimony, must determine whether the appellant program has demonstrated either of the following: - That the Commissioners failed to follow published policies and/or procedures and that this failure was significant in leading to the Commissioners' decision; or - b.
+That the Commissioners' decision was arbitrary, that is, was unreasonable and not based on, or consistent with, the published Nurse Practitioner and Physician Assistant Residency Standards or published policies and/or procedures. - 2.
 The Reexamination Committee shall act within the following limitations: - a.
-AFFIRM the Commissioners' decision - i.
-The Reexamination Committee shall AFFIRM the Commissioners' decision, unless it finds that the appellant program: - Demonstrated that the Commissioners failed to follow published policies and/or procedures and that this failure was significant in leading to the Commissioners' decision: - 2.
-Demonstrated that the Commissioners' decision was arbitrary, that is, was unreasonable and not based on, or consistent with, the published Advanced Practice Provider Standards and Criteria or published policies and/or procedures; - ii.
-The decision by the Reexamination Committee to AFFIRM the Commissioners' decision is final and is not subject to further appeal. - b.
-AMEND the Commissioners' decision - i.
-The Reexamination Committee shall AMEND the decision of the Commissioners if it finds that the appellant program has demonstrated that: - The Commissioners' decision was arbitrary, that is, was unreasonable and not based on, or consistent with, the published Advanced Practice Provider Standards and Criteria or published policies and/or procedures. - ii.
-The decision by the Reexamination Committee to AMEND the ACEN Commissioners' decision is final and is not subject to further appeal. - c.
-REVERSE the Commissioners' decision - i.
-The Reexamination Committee shall REVERSE the decision of the Commissioners if it finds that the appellant program has demonstrated that: - The Commissioners' decision was arbitrary, that is, was unreasonable and not based on, or consistent with, the published Advanced Practice Provider ii.
+AFFIRM the Commissioners' decision - The Reexamination Committee shall AFFIRM the Commissioners' decision, unless it finds that the appellant program: - Demonstrated that the Commissioners failed to follow published policies and/or procedures and that this failure was significant in leading to the Commissioners' decision; - Demonstrated that the Commissioners' decision was arbitrary, that is, was unreasonable and not based on, or consistent with, the published Nurse Practitioner and Physician Assistant Residency Standards or published policies and/or procedures;

+ii.
+The decision by the Reexamination Committee to AFFIRM the Commissioners' decision is final and is not subject to further appeal.

+b.
+AMEND the Commissioners' decision

+- i.
+The Reexamination Committee shall AMEND the decision of the Commissioners if it finds that the appellant program has demonstrated that: - The Commissioners' decision was arbitrary, that is, was unreasonable and not based on, or consistent with, the published Nurse Practitioner and Physician Assistant Residency Standards or published policies and/or procedures. - ii.
+The decision by the Reexamination Committee to AMEND the ACEN Commissioners' decision is final and is not subject to further appeal.

+c.
+REVERSE the Commissioners' decision

+- i.
+The Reexamination Committee shall REVERSE the decision of the Commissioners if it finds that the appellant program has demonstrated that: - The Commissioners' decision was arbitrary, that is, was unreasonable and not based on, or consistent with, the published Nurse Practitioner and Physician Assistant Residency Standards or published policies and/or procedures. - ii.
 The decision by the Reexamination Committee to REVERSE the Commissioners' decision is final and is not subject to further appeal.